 Former Durham University and UConn standout Louisa Boddy joined the Ohio field hockey coaching team in 2018.

-Prior to Boddy's stint at UConn, the Derbyshire, England native recorded three years as a student-athlete at Durham University in Durham, England where she helped the squad to become 2012 National Champions and 2010 National Championship Runners Up.
+Prior to Boddy's stint at UConn, the Derbyshire, England native recorded three years as a student-athlete at Durham University in Durham, England where she helped the squad to become 2012 Division I National Champions and 2010 National Championship Runners Up.
 During her undergraduate career, Boddy was also named 2009 Player of the League and was a three-time Conference All-Star team selection in the National Conference North.
-Before leaving Durham, Boddy was named Team MVP in 2012.
+Before leaving Durham, Boddy was named the Team's Most Valuable Player.

-Over the course of her career, Boddy has been a part of 21 national titles at the school, county, club, regional and national levels.
-She was also a junior interntaional player who was a part of the England U16, U18 and U21 national team squads.
+Over the course of her career, Boddy has been a part of 21 national championship winning teams at the school, county, club, regional and national levels.
+She was also a junior international player who was a part of the England U16, U18 and U21 national team squads.

 While Boddy arrived in Athens with an extensive background as an athlete, she also has four years' worth of coaching experience to bring to the Bobcats.
 In 2014, Boddy belonged to the Durham University Hockey Club coaching staff before becoming a player coach for the Belper Ladies Hockey Club in Belper, England for the 2016-17 season.
 Last season, Boddy held the Head Coach title for the Belper Ladies Hockey Club, recording a 9-1 record at the mid-season break.